-Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents described above, we estimate that such funds will be sufficient to enable us to fund our planned randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in relapsed renal cell carcinoma, to fund our planned randomized Phase 2 clinical trial of CRLX101 in combination with chemoradiotherapy in neoadjuvant rectal cancer, to support the ongoing CRLX101 investigator-sponsored trials, to fund our planned Phase 1 clinical trial of CRLX301 and to fund our operating expenses, debt service and capital expenditure requirements for at least the next months.
+Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents described above, we estimate that such funds will be sufficient to enable us to fund our planned randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in relapsed renal cell carcinoma, to support the ongoing CRLX101 investigator-sponsored trials, to fund our planned Phase 1 clinical trial of CRLX301 and to fund our operating expenses, debt service and capital expenditure requirements for at least the next 18 months.
 We do not expect that the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund the completion of clinical development of any of our product candidates.